-The provision of debt impairment was determined based on an annual collection rate of 95 per cent and the Debt Write-off Policy of the City.
-For the 2022/23 financial year this amount is R172,5 million (R139,5 m Adopted 2021/22 and R 128,6m Adjusted 2021/22).
-These increases being a clear indication of the effects of the COVID-19 pandemic is having on debtor's recovery.
+The provision of debt impairment was determined based on an annual collection rate of 95.5 per cent and the Credit Control and Debt Management Policy of the City.
+For the 2023/24 financial year this amount is R173,8 million (R172,5 m 2022/23 and R 128,6m Adjusted 2021/22).
+These increases being a clear indication of the effects of the current economic conditions and the partial implementation of credit control policy in the Traditional areas.

 Provision for depreciation and asset impairment has been informed by the Municipality's Financial Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate at which an is asset consumed.
-Budget appropriations in this regard total R326,8 million for the 2022/23 financial and equates to 7.2 per cent of the total operating expenditure.
+Budget appropriations in this regard total R320,1 million for the 2023/24 financial and equates to 6.5 per cent of the total operating expenditure.

 Finance charges consist primarily of the repayment of interest on long-term borrowing (cost of capital).
-Finance charges on the budget make up 1.6 per cent (R73 million) of operating expenditure excluding annual redemption.
+Finance charges on the budget make up 2.6 per cent (R130 million) of operating expenditure excluding annual redemption.

 Bulk purchases are directly informed by the purchase of electricity from Eskom.
-This is budgeted for the 2022/23 to be R1 258 million.
+This is budgeted for the 2023/24 to be R1 492 million.

 Water Inventory.
-A significant improvement in change to the version 6.5 of mSCOA is the treatment of bulk purchase of water which is no longer reflected as an expense, but rather as inventory item.
+A significant improvement in change to the version 6.5 of mSCOA is the treatment of bulk purchase of water, which is no longer reflected as an expense, but rather as inventory item.
 The expenses are reflected as both that that is lost and that that is sold plus that that is consumed for municipal purposes, as from 1 July 2021.